 The Gambling Commission has announced that, with effect from 1 August 2017, gambling consumers will be able to use Resolver, the online support tool, to make complaints related to gambling.
 The Commission states that: Resolver is a free, independent tool for consumers.
 It provides information about the issue the consumer wants to complain about, and […]

-Suzanne Davies provides an update on progress (or lack of it) in the ongoing quest for business rates reform
+Suzanne Davies provides an update on progress (or lack of it) in the ongoing quest for business rates reform.
+Her article can be downloaded below.

 The BBPA has published updated guidance on drugs and pubs (produced with input from the Home Office and National Pubwatch) to ensure that licensees and their staff are fully informed and equipped to tackle drug-related issues.
 Downloadable below, the guidance on keeping a pub drug-free contains useful information on the laws around drugs and licensed premises, as […]